QuinnFreedman/smoke-dungeon/README.md

     * Fireball: Send out a fireball that does a tone of damage to the first enemy it hits in a direction
     * Set enemy on fire/magically poison them (damage over time)
     * ??

+## Weapon Ideas

+* Heavy club that does a lot of damage/knocks enemies back on tile, but with lower accuracy/higher chance to miss
+* Sword that gives you back mana every time you hit someone
+* Sword that gives you back health every time you hit someone
+* Bow that shoots an additional arrow at a random enemy every time you shoot it
+* Staff that makes the AOE bigger every time you cast an AOE ability through it
+* Staff that increases healing every time you cast a healing spell through it
+* Staff that makes any targeted spell hit a random enemy instead, but does bonus damage to compensate
+* Knife that adds a bleed or poison effect every time you hit with it
+* Weapon that always crits when it hits
+* Weapon that always hits
+* Weapon with small chance to instantly kill non-boss target